ACM-VIT/Acm-Internal-Discord-Bot/README.md

 ## Setup for development [Important]

-this requires a super secrect token in which resides in a .env file locked in vault. please contact the project collaborators for the .env to start devlopment.
+this requires a super secrect token in which resides in a .env file . please contact the project collaborators for the .env to start devlopment.

 Steps to start development.